citsmartdocs/documentation/en-us/docs/citsmart-platform-9/processes/financial/use/register-finantial-item.md

-title: Register Finantial Item
+title: Register Financial Item
-Description: Is intended to maintain finantial item.
+Description: Is intended to maintain financial item.

-# Register finantial item
+# Register financial item

-This functionality is intended to maintain finantial item.
+This functionality is intended to maintain financial item.

 ## Before getting started